-The pictures that are featured in this article are nothing more than snapshots, offering a view of the ripples on the surface of a new reality, which we are all involved, in some way or another, to try to come to terms with.
+The pictures that are featured in this article are nothing more than snapshots, offering a view of the ripples on the surface of a new reality, in which we are all involved, in some way or another, in trying to come to terms with.

 A few hours is obviously insufficient to grasp the actual situation in each place: definitely not in a country like Italy where variety and internal differences are determining characteristics.
-Nor it is easy to summarize how the many different realities that I encountered are coping in different ways with the obvious trauma of a very strict lockdown, and the unprecedented economic uncertainty that lies head.
+Nor is it easy to convey how the many people facing different realities that I encountered are coping in different ways with the obvious trauma of a very strict lockdown, and the unprecedented economic uncertainty that lies head.

 Nonetheless, I noticed common traits running through both north and south, region by region.
 One thing was definitely apparent: in addition to the collective trauma and the aftermath of the lockdown, I found a country struggling to cope, on the one hand with a lack of clarity about the present and the experience of the last few months; and on the other an absolute inability to forecast anything any longer.
 Our hard won, mainly technologically induced ability to predict the future, has gone out the window at every level of society, of our economy, and right down to the basic level of our lives.

 How many employees should one medium-sized factory rehire after the lockdown to recover?
-What will the demand for certain local products be in the next few months?
+What will the demand be for certain local products over the next few months?
 Will tourism recover next year, or ever?
 What about Christmas this year?
 How long will the redundancy package last for, and when will the actual payment arrive.

 The majority of laid-off workers I spoke to, or know, by the month of July had only just received the emergency payment for the months of March or April.
 How long are personal savings supposed to last in those households that are lucky enough to hold them?
 What about the hundreds of thousands that are working in the so-called black economy for which no safety net exists at all?
 They are now dependent on what savings they have, if any; meanwhile charities are overwhelmed by requests for help, as loan sharks circle.

 The resultant anxiety and irrational behaviours seem like withdrawal symptoms from our contemporary addiction to predictability.
-The whole ‘Surveillance Capitalist System’, of which Italy can be considered fully part of is precisely built on this.
+The whole ‘Surveillance Capitalist System’, of which Italy can be considered a fully paid up member is precisely built on this.
 Economic activities rely on the forecasting of natural phenomenon and human behaviours.
 The delusion lies in believing the two are not linked.
-The more random Nature seems be to, the less rational the human reaction is to it.
+The more random Nature seems be to, the less rational the human reaction to it is.

 Along the trail a mechanic repaired my faulty tyre.
 While doing so, he was more than happy to give a brief account of his experience of the lockdown.